 I was grateful for my many first-hand experiences, mostly because back when I first started writing about Japan in the 1980s, there were few opportunities for foreign visitors to learn firsthand about Japanese handicrafts and cuisines.
 Not only were they few and far between, but most workshops were offered only in Japanese.
 Today, classes in English can be found all over the country, offering an insider experience into Japanese culture.
 Whether it’s a tea ceremony, knife-forging workshop, indigo dying class, or making your own miso, participating in one or two cultural experiences will greatly enrich your stay in Japan.

-To learn more about the possibilities, see my article Learning about Japanese Culture one Handicraft at a Time, published by East-West News Service.
+To learn more about workshops and classes offered in Japan, see my article Learning about Japanese Culture one Handicraft at a Time, published by East-West News Service.
+For more immersive experiences, see my blogs Japanese Tea Ceremony Soothes the Soul and Shinshoji Zen Museum and Gardens.